david-madmog/OneNoteToRM/README.md

 - see <https://microsoft.github.io/cpprestsdk/classweb_1_1http_1_1http__request.html> for documentation on C++ REST API
 - I also used the nlohmann/json parser for building the body of requests and managing the responses.
 See <https://json.nlohmann.me/api/basic_json/> for JSON docs
 - I also used the pugixml C++ XML processing library for processing the HTML and InkML documents: <https://pugixml.org>
+- SHA256 algorithm was from https://github.com/kibonga/sha256-cpp (MIT License applies - not included in this repo)
+- Base64 encoding was from https://github.com/tobiaslocker/base64 ((MIT License applies)